 You know it’s time to DELOAD when:

 – You haven’t taken a deload week for 12-16 weeks.
 Seriously, read this again.
-Do not read any further.
-If you have gone 12+ weeks of hard training and haven’t taken a true deload week, I don’t care if you still feel fantastic and are performing well.
+If you have gone 8-12+ weeks of hard training and haven’t taken a true deload week, I don’t care if you still feel fantastic and are performing well.
 You need to take time off the gym.

 – Multiple sessions in a row, you struggle to meet or exceed your expectations in regards to load or reps (i.e. things just feel heavy, slow, or you feel like trash during workouts and lifts)

 – Multiple sessions in a row, motivation is lower than normal.
 You tell yourself you HAVE to go to the gym, or “I will feel better if I go” and then you just feel crappy and tired after rather than better than when you walked in.

 – Life stress is super high, sleep is suffering, sex drive is low, hunger cues are all over the place (or absent), etc…

-All of the options are good and achieve the goals of re-sensitization and recovery without risk of muscle or strength loss.
+All of these options are good and achieve the goals of re-sensitization and recovery without risk of muscle or strength loss.
 The goal would be to reduce training volume (reps/sets), intensity (how hard you’re going), AND time spent training each day during a deload week.
-In fact, many people find they end up looking better throughout this week as the inflammation is flushed out.
+In fact, many people find they end up looking better throughout this week as the inflammation is flushed out (: